 During the style of the second style, pinaks decorations were characteristic, which were painted on plates placed between columns decorating the walls of skene.
-These types of decorations were used in Greek theaters.
+These types of decorations were used in Greek theatres.

 Pompeian style third

-Also called Oriental or Egyptizing, it lasts from around 20 BCE to 50 CE CE A characteristic feature is the departure from illusionism.
+Also called Oriental or Egyptizing, it lasts from around 20 BCE to 50 CE CE A characteristic feature is a departure from illusionism.
 The strict symmetry of the wall division and the central composition of the decoration are observed.
 The divisible wall is horizontal and vertical.
-The division into three horizontal parts is still maintained: plinth, upper middle part.
-In a separated vertical division, in the central part of the wall it is allowed to divide into three or five planes separated by painting geometric or floral motifs in the form of girlads hung between slender columns resembling the bases of candelabra.
+The division into three horizontal parts is still maintained: the plinth, and the upper-middle part.
+In a separated vertical division, the central part of the wall is allowed to divide into three or five planes separated by painting geometric or floral motifs in the form of girlads hung between slender columns resembling the bases of candelabra.

 In the background appear delicate motifs of birds or partly fantastic animals.
 Plants and animals characteristic of the Egyptian landscape are often introduced.